ianchak/stati/docs-site/site/getting-started/project-structure.md

 ### Layouts

 - **`layout.eta`** - Default layout template
-- **`blog/layout.eta`** - Section-specific layout (inherits from parent)
+- **`blog/layout.eta`** - Section-specific layout

 You can also use page specific layouts if you want, by referring to the layouts name in the front matter of your page.
-For example: `layout: home`
+For example: `layout: home` refers to `home.eta`

 ### Content Files